nokyotsu/parrots/en/1_ayeaye.md

 described as: the rain. ((Laughter.))

-Getting rather ratty, and basically we've just spent night after night sort of huddled under tarpaulins, looking at us, saying ``stop raining.''
-And every now and then we would sort of, ``gah, I've been trying to find this damn animal.''
+Getting rather ratty, and basically we've just spent night after night sort of huddled under tarpaulins, looking at us, saying "stop raining."
+And every now and then we would sort of, "gah, I've been trying to find this damn animal."
 Actually, this is wonderful, we found this hut that used to be this sort of game warden's---not game warden---a ranger's hut.
 And it's a tiny little hut.
 And it was actually full of wild life. ((Laughter.))
 What happened, you see, is you would open the door, and you hear all this noise ((makes chomping noises)) and you turn on the light and it would all stop.
 ((Laughter.))
 And you would see these little giant spiders around the wall, each with  a sort of half-eaten *bug* in their mouth!
 ((Laughter.))
-And say, ``yes?'' ((Laughter.))
+And say, "yes?" ((Laughter.))
 And you turn the light out and ((makes chomping noises)).

 So this is our shelter, you know, we were having a great time.
 But one